 - Decreased production of protein C or protein S

-- Abnormal protein C or S that cannot bind properly to the other to form a functional activated protein C complex
+- Abnormal protein C or S that cannot function normally

-- Abnormal protein S that is cleared more rapidly by the body, as seen in Type 3 deficiency
+- Abnormal protein S that is cleared more rapidly by the body (Type 3 deficiency)

 Free protein S Total protein S antigen Total protein S Activity 1 Decreased Decreased Decreased 2 Normal Normal Decreased 3 Decreased Normal Decreased